 Clarke is a descendant of the Stoner family and learned local historian.
-He served 15 years as a board member with the Historic Preservation Trust of Lancaster County, as is currently serving as chairman of the Museum Committee with the Lancaster Mennonite Historical Society.
+He served 15 years as a board member with the Historic Preservation Trust of Lancaster County, and was chairman of the Museum Committee with the Lancaster Mennonite Historical Society.
 He served nine years on the board of the Landis Valley Museum Associates.
-He is also currently on the board of the Heritage Center Museum of Lancaster County and is the chairman of the Administrative Committee of the 1719 Hans Herr House.
+He was also on the board of the Heritage Center Museum of Lancaster County and was the chairman of the Administrative Committee of the 1719 Hans Herr House.

 Charlotte Fischer was the Founding President of the MT Historical Society.
 Her vision and organization set the foundation for the preservation and restoration of the Stoner House.
 By developing a group of local, concerned citizens, Charlotte was able to open the door for discussions with the Manheim Township government officials to ensure the Stoner House was saved.

 With Charlotte’s passing in 2006, the MT Historical Society lost one of its most valuable members.
 In a local newspaper article following her passing, a former MT Commissioner describes Charlotte as “active in the community for all the right reasons, and she conducted herself graciously in everything she did… she was just a model for what a citizen could be.”